Skip to main content

 }

-The above value is the fixed mainnet genesis ID (in base64 format); in hex format it is 0x9eebff023abb17ccb775c602daade8ed708f0a50.
-See the below code snippet for how to use this in transaction construction.
+The above value is the fixed mainnet genesis ID (in base64 format).
+In hexadecimal format, it is 0x9eebff023abb17ccb775c602daade8ed708f0a50.
+See the code example below to learn how to use the Genesis ID in transaction construction.

 Signing